beneills/website/about/site.md

 ---

 ## Task List
-Maintained as an org-mode file, exported to HTML [here](/todo.html)
+Maintained as an org-mode file.

 ## Software
 This is hosted as a [Jekyll](http://jekyllrb.com/) blog, but makes use of other Jekyll features far more than the blogging stuff.
 The source is available on [Github](https://github.com/beneills/website).
 If I wrote the site again, I'd investigate [Octopress](http://octopress.org/) for apparently easier site admin (although it's pretty easy as-is).
 The resultant static HTML directory tree is easy to host anywhere.
 I've moved away from Github Pages, since I use custom plugins{% fn %}.